Essex-class aircraft carrier: Military contributions

 One author called the Essex class "the most significant class of warships in American naval history", citing the large number produced and "their role in making the aircraft carrier the backbone of the U.S. Navy."

 Essex-class ships played a central role in the Pacific theater of World War II from 1943 through the end of the war, beginning with raids in the central Pacific and the invasion of Tarawa in the Gilbert Islands.
-The ships successfully performed a number of missions, included air superiority, attacking the Japanese fleet, supporting landings, fleet protection, bombing the Japanese home islands, and transporting aircraft and troops.
+The ships successfully performed a number of missions, including air superiority, attacking the Japanese fleet, supporting landings, fleet protection, bombing the Japanese home islands, and transporting aircraft and troops.
 Along the way, the carriers survived bombs, torpedoes, kamikazes, and typhoons without one ship being sunk.

 Eleven of the Essex carriers participated in the Korean War.
 These ships played a major role throughout the entire war.
 Missions included attacks on all types of ground targets, air superiority, and antisubmarine patrols.

 Thirteen of the twenty-four carriers originally built participated in the Vietnam War, including the prelude and follow-up.
 However, their inability to support the latest aircraft constrained some of those ships to specialized roles as helicopter carriers or antisubmarine platforms.
 The ships still performing an attack mission generally carried older aircraft types than the supercarriers.
 Yet, the Essex class still made significant contributions to all aspects of the U.S. war effort.
 In one notable event, during the Gulf of Tonkin Incident, aircraft from Ticonderoga fired at North Vietnamese torpedo boats that had attacked a U.S. destroyer.

 The carriers also contributed between the wars, projecting U.S. power around the world and performing antisubmarine patrols.
 When the Cold War heated up, the Essex carriers were often involved, including Quemoy and the Matsu Islands, the Bay of Pigs Invasion, and the Cuban Missile Crisis.
 Also, from 1957 through 1991 an Essex-class ship served as the Navy's training carrier—Antietam from 1957 through 1962 and Lexington for the remainder of the time.